MohanSaiTulluri/CreditManagementApp/README.md

-This is a Credit Management System Application
-#Task-2 in Sparks Internship Program
+This is a Credit Management System Application that is Task-2 in Sparks Internship Program